ONYXGrenada/KJAS_CarPark/README.md

 - Launch vscode and open project directory
 - Ctrl+Shift+P and type "Open Folder in Container" and hit Return or Enter.
 (Containers should be built for project)
 - Initialize X Server (For Windows Only).
-In vscode terminal type:
+In vscode terminal type (replace "your ip" with your actual ip):
   ```bash
   export DISPLAY:{your ip}:0
   ```